 Phytoplankton are tiny microscopic plants that form the base of the marine food chain.
 Every other plant and creature that lives in the ocean depends on them.
 They grow faster in cold water and slower in warm water.
 Phytoplankton live in the euphotic zone of the ocean, which is the 80 meter or more strata of the ocean that receives sunlight.
 They depend on nutrients that come up from lower levels of the ocean, including the bottom benthic zone.
 In warmer waters this mixing does not take place as effectively, due to density differences between layers, so the planktons receive fewer nutrients.
 This one feature explains a great danger facing all sea life.

 The oceans are getting warmer, caused by massive emissions of greenhouse gases.
 Effects of this warming have been verified in a NASA-funded study using the OrbView-2 spacecraft, which measured marine biological activity over many years.
 The effect is greatest in the polar regions.
 According to a NOAA-sponsored study, in August, 2016 the surface ocean temperatures in the Barents and Chukchi seas, and off both coasts of Greenland, (places I have visited and cherished) were an astonishing 5 degrees Celsius (9 degrees Fahrenheit) above the average for 1982 to 2010.
+During the summer of 2023 billions of snow crabs vanished in Alaska, likely caused by warm ocean temperatures.
+The Bering Sea snow crab industry was closed for the first time.
+In September 2023, scientists found around 100 chum salmon in the Anaktuvuk and Itkillik rivers: never found before.
+The chum are migrating north as their traditional waters are becoming too warm.
 This is extreme, but effects are being felt in all regions of the oceans.
 Hot waters affect mollusks too.
 Subtidal areas in the eastern Mediterranean, off the coast of Israel, which are some of the fastest warming areas, have been described as deserts, totally devoid of cockles, whelks and other species.

 This warming is not going away.
 Today global temperatures are about 1 degree C. above those before industrialization began.
 This is a delayed effect due to the increase in greenhouse gases.
 Studies indicate that even if all GHGs were to be stopped today the earth will still warm by another .5 deg.
 C. What does this mean for ocean life?
 Everything.
 25% of sea life is generated on or near coral.
 This will die off.
 Warming waters will kill it in the sub tropics and tropics and acidification will cause it to perish in colder zones.
 It’s already happening on the Great Barrier Reef, in the Caribbean and elsewhere.
 Warm water holds less oxygen, so anoxia will increase, as will toxic blooms.
 Mass die-offs and displacement of populations will occur as fish migrate to colder water.
 Larger fish and predatory mammals such as dolphins and whales will find their food source disappearing.
 This is already happening along my own coast.
 In 2021 a "heat dome" settled over B.C.
 As many as 500 deaths were recorded and temperatures reached 49.6 degrees on June 30 in Lytton.
 The next day the town burnt to the ground.
 Along our coast an estimated billion marine animals perished.
 The stench of rotting shellfish, snails and sea stars was awful where I was paddling off Victoria.